stevenpollack/digit_recognizer/README.md

-There are 3 folders here: data, analysis, and manuscripts.
+There are 3 folders here: original_files, analysis, and manuscripts.